 - Very low frequency chorus waves, another variety of plasma waves, can pump up the energy of electrons to millions of electron volts.
 During storm conditions, the Van Allen Probes found these waves can hugely increase the energy of particles in the belts in just a few hours.

 - Scientists often use computer simulation models to understand the physics behind certain phenomena.
-A model simulating particles in the Van Allen belts helped scientists understand how particles can be lost, replenished and trapped by the Earth’s magnetic field.
+A model simulating particles in the Van Allen belts helped scientists understand how particles can be lost, replenished, and trapped by the Earth’s magnetic field.

 - The Sun emits faster and slower gusts of charged particles called the solar wind.
 Since the Sun rotates, these gusts — the fast wind — reach Earth periodically.
-Changes in these gusts cause the extent of region of cold ionized gas around Earth — the plasmasphere — to shrink.
+Changes in these gusts cause the extent of the region of cold ionized gas around Earth — the plasmasphere — to shrink.
 Data from the Van Allen Probes showed that such changes in the plasmasphere fluctuated at the same rate as the solar rotation — every 27 days.